What is micro content? Here’s a demonstration:

 • How do you use micro content on social media?

-• What is the relationship between long-form content?
+• What is the relationship between micro content and long-form content?

-So instead, we’ll use long-form content to explain micro content in this disproportionately lengthy epilogue.
+So instead, we’ll use long-form content to explain short-form content in this disproportionately lengthy epilogue.

 The average reader’s attention span is 8 seconds, which is worse than a goldfish’s.
 That means we lost a lot of people’s’ attention at “Let’s start …” It also means our interpretation of 10-30 seconds is a bit generous compared to some.